 Indicate the sequence of erection and removal of the formwork/falsework for review by the Consultant.

-Each shop drawing submission shall bear the stamp and signature of a qualified professional engineer registered or licensed in the Province of Ontario, as required by the Ministry of Labour.
+Each shop drawing submission shall bear the stamp and signature of a qualified professional engineer registered or licensed in the Province of Ontario.

 Submit samples for form ties.